Beef beshbarmak

 1. Step 1:

-How to make beshbarmak from beef?
-Prepare all ingredients.
-The fatter and better the beef will be, the tastier (and calorific) the dish will turn out.
-You can take a piece on the bone.
-The success of beshbarmak directly depends on the quality and softness of the finished meat.
+How do you make beef beshbarmak?
+Gather all the ingredients.
+The fattier and better-quality the beef, the tastier (and richer) the dish.
+You can use a piece on the bone.
+The success of a beshbarmak depends directly on the quality and tenderness of the cooked meat.

 2. Step 2:

-Rinse the meat under running water and put it in boiling unsalted water.
-There should be enough water to completely cover the meat.
-If you have a pressure cooker or a multi-cooker, definitely use them!
-Then the cooking time will be reduced by at least 50%!
+Rinse the meat under running water and put it into boiling unsalted water.
+Use enough water to cover the meat completely.
+If you have a pressure cooker or pressure multicooker, by all means use it — it'll cut the cooking time by at least half!

 3. Step 3: